 Using fresh herbs in your cooking is an excellent way to add flavor to a dish, but it's rare that we use an entire bunch of herbs in one go.
 When stored improperly, they can quickly turn slimy, brown, and wilted, resulting in half the bunch getting thrown out.
 If you're storing your herbs in the bag they came in, it's time to level up!
 Herb keepers help control moisture and oxygen levels to keep your herbs fresh for weeks.

 Our favorite herb keeper is OXO's Good Grips GreenSaver Herb Keeper, which has a removable basket and a large, clear water basin.
 But if you want to keep browsing, we have nine more excellent picks below!
-If you're not sure where to start, check out our buying guide to get the lowdown on all the things to consider when choosing an herb keeper for your kitchen.
+If you're not sure where to start, check out our buying guide reviewed by a chef to get the lowdown on all the things to consider when choosing an herb keeper for your kitchen.

 Cole & Mason